stellasdong/cs4775-dengue-project/README.md

 Tree Generator and Visualizer

-This Python script processes FASTA files, aligns them using ClustalW, builds phylogenetic trees using IQ-TREE, converts the resulting Newick-formatted tree files into ASCII trees, and saves the ASCII representations to text files.
+This Python repo processes FASTA files, aligns them using ClustalW, builds phylogenetic trees using IQ-TREE, converts the resulting Newick-formatted tree files into ASCII trees, and saves the ASCII representations to text files.
 The script uses the Biopython library for tree parsing and rendering.